ganeti/ganeti/man/gnt-instance.rst

     The default is not to set an HVM boot order which is interpreted as 'dc'.

-    For KVM the boot order is either "cdrom", "disk" or "network".
+    For KVM the boot order is either "floppy", "cdrom", "disk" or "network".
     Please note that older versions of KVM couldn't netboot from virtio interfaces.
 This has been fixed in more recent versions and is confirmed to work at least with qemu-kvm 0.11.1.